axruff/TransferLearning/README.md

 > Our approach can be placed **between domain randomization and GAN methods**, however, instead of forcing randomization without any clear guidance on its usefulness, we propose to delegate this to a neural network, which we call
 **deception network**, which tries to alter the images in an automated fashion, such that the task network is maximally confused

+> Despite of having a **very high accuracy on the target data** and the ability to generate additional samples that do not exist in the dataset, these methods present **typical signs of overfit** mappings that cannot generalize well to the extensions of the same data acquired in a similar manner.
+The simple reason for this might be the nature of these methods: **they do not generalize** to the features that matter the most for the recognition task, but to simply **replicate the target distribution** as close as possible.

 [2019 - **[ADR]**: Active Domain Randomization](https://arxiv.org/abs/1904.04762)
 ![#ff0000](https://placehold.it/15/ff0000/000000?text=+)